Ealimah11/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script to create a local variable
+script that create new global variable